-media in ways that would have been "inconceivable during the Cold War."
+&lt;sup>47 See Christian Paul & Miriam Matthews, The Russian "Firehose of Falsehood" Propaganda Model, Rand Corporation (2016), that would have been "inconceivable during the Cold War."
 Its arsenal of weapons included "the Internet, social media, and the evolving landscape of professional and amateur journalism and media outlets."
-The Rand report describes Russian messaging as "rapid, continuous and repetitive," and claims that it is being distributed through "high numbers of channels and messages and a shameless willingness to disseminate partial truths or outright fictions."
+The Rand report describes Russian messaging as "rapid, continuous and repetitive," and claims that it was being distributed through "high numbers of channels and messages and a shameless willingness to disseminate partial truths or outright fictions."
 Allegedly, some Russian videos sought to link Ukraine more generally to Nazism, discredit specific Ukrainian leaders, or blame Europe's energy woes and inflation on its support of Ukraine.